stepons/jrfolio/content/posts/Elmovo_explanation.md

 A note on the number of outliers.
 There are a large number at the shorter time-scales as we had some technical issues which meant that we had to manually end rentals and restart them with a new moped.
 There are a greater number at DRM as that was by far the most popular location with the greatest number of rentals overall.
 Rentals below an hour long were removed from the dataset.

 Looking at a violin plot of all rentals by start time, the evening peak is very pronounced, as is the preference for 6-hour rentals.
-There is some evidence for the 3-hour rentals being used to keep working later in the evening after a 6-hour rental.
-The plan had been to increase utilisation rates by renting to non-food couriers during the working day, however the onset of the pandemic stopped progress at an early stage.
+There is some evidence for the 3-hour rentals being used to keep working later in the evening after a 6-hour rental, which reinforces that riders would like to rent for longer work shifts than the batteries allow.
+The plan had been to increase utilisation rates by renting to non-food couriers during the working day when rental rates were lower, however the onset of the pandemic stopped progress at an early stage.

 ![targets](/img/elmovo_rental_start_time.png)